 Ilia Calderon (Co-anchor of Noticiero Univision & Co-host of Aquí y Ahora): "One of the most powerful ways to drive societal change is through government, but long-term change will not happen if young people are left outside the rooms where decisions are made.
 This award is to highlight the work of young leaders changing the face of politics and fighting to make the world a better place.”

 Lindiwe Mazibuko (Co-Founder of Apolitical Academy): “The One Young World Politician of the Year Award provides much deserved recognition to the influential work of young leaders in politics, all over the world.
 The next generation need to see that they can make a difference in their communities, and this shortlist of young politicians are the ideal role models.”

 Tawakkol Karman (President of Women Journalists Without Chains organisation & Nobel Peace Laureate 2011): “The world has rarely faced more significant challenges, and yet politics remains deeply divided.
 Young leaders in all countries must take the initiative to address this predicament, and the One Young World Politician of the Year Award seeks to celebrate the young politicians who are doing just that.”

 Jan Peter Balkenende (former Prime Minister of the Netherlands): "Governments around the world are in dire need of young leaders to reinvigorate politics, engage with society, and provide a fresh perspective on the challenges which face our communities."

-Mary Robinson (Chair of the Mary Robinson Foundation for Climate Justice): “The world of politics is at risk of leaving an entire generation behind.
+Mary Robinson (Chair of The Elders): “The world of politics is at risk of leaving an entire generation behind.
 Politics should be a realistic and attractive vocation for young women and men, and this award honours a host of leaders who are paving the way for future generations.”